from the world's big

-Unfortunarely, it's getting easier to predict what might happen to cryptocurrencies when the economy takes a nosedive
+Unfortunately, it's getting easier to predict what might happen to cryptocurrencies when the economy takes a nosedive.

-- Born in the wake of the 2008 financial crisis, Bitcoin has yet to face a downturn like we're currently starting to experience.
+- Born in the wake of the 2008 financial crisis, Bitcoin hasn't yet faced a downturn like we're starting to experience.

 - Based on the developments of recent weeks, some crypto market trends are starting to emerge.